wokalski/based-stack/README.md

 - Cilium

 ## CSI
-- Linstor
+- Linstor (via Piraeus operator, possibly with K8S api instead of a separate etcd cluster)
-- OpenEBS
+- OpenEBS (very simple and a good option for initial bootstrapping, especially for local/hostpath PVs)
 - Longhorn: Simple but annoying and slow.
 The most annoying tihng is that CPU spikes lead to read only FS which fuck things up.

 ## DB
 - Clickhouse
-- Postgres (which operator?)
+- Postgres (with CNPG operator that will cover everything from HA to connection pooling to backups via CRDs)

 ## Frontend
 - React